 Biodegradable Sugarcane Bagasse Bowls

-Fiber Integrity: Molded sugarcane fibers fuse under heat and pressure, yielding plastic-like durability.
+Fiber Integrity: Molded sugarcane fibers are formed under heat and pressure, giving bagasse bowls a rigid structure suitable for many hot food applications.

 4. Environmental & Health Considerations